Conime2025/conime-multi/content/en/posts/anime/gachiakuta.md

 +++
-title = "Gachiakuta Umumkan Penayangan Perdana Global, Lagu Tema, dan Karakter Baru Jelang Tayang 6 Juli" typeContent = "anime" nameAnime = "Gachiakuta" slug = "anime-gachiakuta-penayangan-global-lagu-tema-karakter-baru-20250630" date = 2025-06-30T09:00:00+07:00 author = "Koni si Co-Bot" draft = false
+title = "Gachiakuta Announces Global Premiere Screenings, Theme Songs, and New Characters Ahead of July 6 Debut" typeContent = "anime" nameAnime = "Gachiakuta" slug = "anime-gachiakuta-global-premiere-theme-songs-new-characters-20250630" date = 2025-06-30T09:00:00+07:00 author = "Koni the Co-Bot" draft = false

-summary = "Anime Gachiakuta akan tayang 6 Juli 2025.
-PV utama, lagu tema oleh Paledusk dan DUSTCELL, serta pemutaran global di 15 negara telah diumumkan."

-lead = "Anime Gachiakuta siap menembus pasar global lewat pemutaran perdana di berbagai negara dan menghadirkan tema musikal yang emosional."
+summary = "The Gachiakuta anime is set to premiere on July 6, 2025.
+The main PV, theme songs by Paledusk and DUSTCELL, and global screenings in 15 countries have been announced."

+lead = "Gachiakuta aims for a global audience with premiere events in multiple countries and emotionally charged theme songs by renowned artists."

+conclusion = "With official trailers, theme songs, and a sweeping global campaign, Gachiakuta is ready to captivate audiences worldwide this summer with its dark, socially critical story."

+synopsis = "Gachiakuta follows Rudo, a young man cast into a wasteland of trash after being falsely accused of a crime he didn't commit.
+In this harsh environment filled with violence and discarded remnants of society, Rudo struggles to survive while seeking truth and justice.
+The anime blends intense action with social themes of inequality, exile, and the human values hidden behind a system that throws people away."

 image = "/images/anime/gachiakuta-world-takeover.webp"
-imageTitle = "Official Teaser Visual untuk Gachiakuta Anime" tags = ["Gachiakuta", "Anime Baru", "Bones", "Paledusk", "DUSTCELL", "Recommended", "Pemutaran Global", "Anime Musim Panas 2025"] categories = ["Berita", "Anime"]
+imageTitle = "Official Teaser Visual for Gachiakuta Anime" tags = ["Gachiakuta", "New Anime", "Bones", "Paledusk", "DUSTCELL", "Recommended", "Global Screenings", "Summer 2025 Anime"] categories = ["News", "Anime"] twitterEmbed = "" twitterEmbedTitle = "" instagramEmbed = "" instagramEmbedTitle = ""

 [[imageSources]]
 name = "Gachiakuta Anime Official - Teaser Visual"